Turning Followers Into Customers: An Organic Social Media Strategy for E-Commerce

 Once you’ve found the social media platforms that work best for you, it’s time to start engaging with your audience.

 The beauty of these online spaces lies in the fact that you can start conversations around a variety of topics related to your niche.
+A great example of this is Reddit, where there’s a subreddit for anything and if you plan on running a Reddit marketing campaign, you can easily find the perfect audience.

 You can create polls, share original content, ask for feedback, or take the first step in interacting with your followers.